charlescao460/SerialKeyboardMouseController/README.md

 7. Connect Arduino to target computer, connect UART-USB bridge to controller computer.

 ## Software Deployment
-[SerialKeyboardMouse](https://github.com/charlescao460/SerialKeyboardMouseController/tree/main/SerialKeyboardMouse) is a .NET Core 5.0 library.
+[SerialKeyboardMouse](https://github.com/charlescao460/SerialKeyboardMouseController/tree/main/SerialKeyboardMouse) is a .NET library.
 It is cross-platform, with serial driver supported by .NET's `System.IO.Ports` package.
 So you can deploy it to a embedded Linux device, implementing an Edge AI game-bot.

 A demo program [SerialKeyboardMouseConsole](https://github.com/charlescao460/SerialKeyboardMouseController/tree/main/SerialKeyboardMouseConsole) was written in WinForms,